 Yes, sucking snot is gross…but your baby going to kiss you and spewing boogers in your face is worse.
 And have you ever cut open one of those bulbs the hospital gives you?
 Talk about unsanitary!

-7. Mittens.
+Stocking up on mittens is also a must.
 It doesn’t matter how many you buy, you will lose them.
 Nevertheless, they are very much needed to keep baby from scratching his face!

-9. Baby monitor.
-Duh, of course, right?
-But I’m telling you – don’t splurge on a high tech video model!
+Another “duh” but don’t forget the baby monitor.
+That said – don’t splurge on a high tech video model!
 I get it, you want to see Baby sleep and make sure she’s okay, but believe me when I say the lower tech ones work just fine.
 We found ours at a garage sale for $10 and it lasted us two years!

 I was desperate for a Moby Wrap when I was pregnant for my first but I didn’t think to try it out before he was born.
 16 feet of fabric + screaming newborn + sleep-deprived mom = lots of tears and maybe a few curse words.
 I bought an Evenflo carrier for my second child and it’s amazing, even a year later!